-Reverse osmosis filters are among the most popular water filters on the market.
+Reverse osmosis systems are among the most popular water filters.
 They are capable of providing dependably clean water, but users often wonder how reverse osmosis filters work and if they’re capable of removing chlorine, salt, and other contaminants from water.

-Reverse osmosis (RO) water filtration systems remove contaminants from drinking water, including 98% of chlorine.
-It is one of the most common ways to remove chlorine from drinking water.
+Reverse osmosis water filtration systems effectively removes 98% of chlorine from drinking water.
+They’re one of the most common ways to remove chlorine from drinking water.

 While RO filters don’t guarantee the 100% removal of any contaminant from water, they do a good job of removing 98% of chlorine.

-Popular personal and industrial filters remove salt from seawater through reverse osmosis.
-This process is known as desalination.
+Popular personal and industrial filters remove salt from seawater through reverse osmosis via a process known as desalination.
 These filters utilize the same membrane used to remove chlorine to filter salt particles and more from water.

 Reverse osmosis filters can remove more than 95% of salt from seawater, along with 95% of all other contaminants.
 These commonly-used filters are sometimes employed to recycle wastewater and remove organic material, bacteria, and other particles.